-- 1. the Shareholders of the Company approve such renewal by ordinary resolution - 2. the Fund Manager is not in breach of the Management Agreement; and - 3. the Fund Manager has not in the reasonable opinion of the Board materially breached the Management Agreement during the Initial Term.
+- 1. the renewal is approved by Shareholders of the Company, such approval being sought by ordinary resolution; - 2. the Fund Manager is not in breach of the Management Agreement; and - 3. the Fund Manager has not in the reasonable opinion of the Board, materially breached the Management Agreement.